Dcbaas/KSP-AI-Project/README.md

 The following packages must be installed in order to run the KSP-AI

-pyautogui
+1. pyautogui
-krpc
+2. krpc
-python-neat
+3. python-neat

-Use "pip install <package name>" in Anaconda prompt on Windows.
+Use ```pip install <package name>``` in Anaconda prompt on Windows to install the appropriate packages.